 As a woodworker, more specifically a wood sign maker, I use Nitrile gloves daily to protect my hands from the stain and sealer which is what I use the most.
 I wanted to provide a good list of general considerations for recommended gloves that are proven and I have used and highly recommend for your wood shop.

 #1 – Nitrile Disposable Gloves

-If you work with any solvents, stains or sealer in your wood shop these Nitrile Disposable Gloves are crucial.
+If you work with any solvents, stains, or sealers in your wood shop these Nitrile Disposable Gloves are crucial.
 I use them all the time.
-They don’t protect your hands from anything abrasive but fit very well and allows me to work with sanding, staining and sealing very well.
+They don’t protect your hands from anything abrasive but fit very well and allows me to work with sanding, staining, and sealing very well.

 They are elastic and have a slight powder inside which means they don’t stick to your hand when using them.
 Since they are disposable as I transition from sanding to staining with a change in gloves quickly.

 If you paint in your wood shop these work very well.
 They protect your hands from getting a lot of paint on your hands.
 When staining, these work very well also.
 They protect your hands and you won’t have to go thru all of the efforts of removing stain from you hands.

 - Easy to wear and fits very well

 - Textured Fingertips – Allows you to grip things such as paint brushes or sandpaper easily